3191110276/intro-to-kubernetes/4_Scaling_our_App/README.md

 ![Challenge 1](img/challenge1.png?raw=true "Challenge 1")
 [Click here for the solution](./solutions/challenge1 "Click here for the solution")

+In the challenge, we just saw how the ReplicaSet reacts to changes in the number of running pods.
+The underlying concept is referred to as the desired state.
+The desired state simply means the number of pods that we want to have running at the same time.
+If we change the number of replicas in our definition, the number of desired pods will change, and thus the ReplicaSet will apply changes to bring the current state in line with the desired state.

 ![Desired state](img/desired_state.png?raw=true "Desired state")

+Let's put our knowledge to the test with some more challenges.

 ![Challenge 2](img/challenge2.png?raw=true "Challenge 2")
 [Click here for the solution](./solutions/challenge2 "Click here for the solution")